npms-io/npms-analyzer/README.md

 Note that you must it [setup](./docs/setup.md) the project before using the CLI.
 Keep reading to learn more about the CLI and its commands.

+The most important commands will be describe below.
+To discover the other ones run `$ npms-analyzer -h`.

 ### npms-analyzer observe

 The `observe` command starts observing changes that occur in the `npm` registry as well as modules that were not analyzed for a while.
 Each reported module will be pushed into a queue to be analyzed by the queue consumers.